 On January 1, 2018 all drayage trucks entering Port of Seattle container terminals will be required to have model-year 2007 or newer engines, or meet 2007 federal emission standards.

-The Port of Seattle will launch a new truck scrapping and replacement program in May 2014.
-This program, which is partially funded by federal and state grants, is expected to provide up to $20,000 to owners who scrap old drayage trucks and replace them with trucks with model-year 2007 or newer engines.
-The current level of funding will provide incentives for approximately 180 trucks.
+The Port of Seattle launched a new truck scrapping and replacement program in May 2014.
+This program, which is partially funded by federal and state grants, will provide $20,000 to owners who scrap old drayage trucks and replace them with trucks with model-year 2007 or newer engines.
 This project is expected to run through mid-2015, or until funds are depleted.
-The program and application processes are currently being designed.
+The program is being carried out by the Puget Sound Clean Air Agency in partnership with the Port of Seattle.
 The port also is investigating other financing and assistance programs to help truck owners meet the Clean Truck Program requirements.

 Sign Up For Notices